Grintel/join-algorithms/README.md

 # Join-algorithms

 This project implements two diff.erent join algorithms in order to evaluate their performances.
-It uses the [WWaterloo SPARQL Diversity Test Suite](https://dsg.uwaterloo.ca/watdiv/) to benchmark their performances.
+It uses the [Waterloo SPARQL Diversity Test Suite](https://dsg.uwaterloo.ca/watdiv/) to benchmark their performances.
 Both algorithms use numpy arrays and allocate new memory when needed.
 The initial size of the output tables is a factor of the worst case.
 Fiddeling with this `INITAL_OUTPUT_TABLE_SIZE_FACTOR` increase the performance, but one might run into RAM issues on the way.